 Taxes are also simple since income is taxed on your personal tax return.
-However, sole proprietorships and general partnerships have a major drawback.
+However, sole proprietorships and GPs have a major drawback.
 If the business gets into financial trouble, such as being sued or going into debt, your personal assets are at risk, including your house, car, bank accounts, and even your kid’s college fund.

 However, income gets taxed twice — once at the corporate level and a second time on the shareholders’ personal tax returns.
 S corporations only tax the money at the personal level, but they’re harder to qualify for.

-The “best of both worlds” structure for many entrepreneurs is the LLC.
-LLCs are pass-through organizations for tax purposes.
+The “best of both worlds” for many entrepreneurs is the limited liability company (LLC).
+LLCs are “pass-through” organizations for tax purposes.
 In other words, the income is taxed only on your personal tax return.
-However, LLCs also offer liability protection, so if the business gets into trouble, your personal assets are protected.
+LLCs also offer liability protection, so if the business gets into trouble, your personal assets are protected.

 To determine how much it will cost to run your business, add up:

 Most small business owners don’t have enough startup capital hanging around in their back pockets, so they’ll need to find funding.
 Business credit cards may work for smaller, one-time purchases, but most entrepreneurs will eventually search for a business loan.
 This can be done through the Small Business Administration (SBA) or a bank.
 Missouri also has a small business loan program.